zeen101/leaky-paywall-custom-subscriber-fields/readme.txt

 * WordPress 3.3 or later
 * PHP 5
-* IssueM's Leaky Paywall version 1.1.0 or later
+* IssueM's Leaky Paywall version 2.0.0 or later

-= How is IssueM's Leaky Paywall Licensed? =
+= How is Leaky Paywall - Custom Subscriber Meta Fields Licensed? =

-* Like IssueM, Leaky Paywall is GPL
+* Leaky Paywall - Custom Subscriber Meta Fields is GPL

 == Changelog ==
+= 1.0.1 =

 = 1.0.0 =
 * Initial Release

 == License ==

-IssueM - Leaky Paywall - Custom Subscriber Fields Addon Copyright (C) 2011 The Complete Website, LLC.
+Leaky Paywall - Custom Subscriber Meta Fields Copyright (C) 2011 The Complete Website, LLC.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.